barboxinha/barboxinha/README.md

 My name is Marco Barboza.

-I'm an Architect (of buildings) turned Software Engineer who is passionate about all things automation, blockchain, and AI.
+I'm an Architect and Designer (of buildings) turned Software Engineer who is passionate about all things automation, blockchain, and AI.

 ## 📫 Where to find me...
 <a href="https://www.linkedin.com/in/marco-barboza">